Skip to Main Content

 FAQs: Open Access Policies

 We have extensive information and links to policy documents on this guide.
-This includes information on selecting an acceptable Creative Commons license to meet particular funder requirements.

 Conference contributions with an ISSN are within scope of the policy if the date of acceptance for the output is after 1 April 2016.